tripat86/DatingApp/README.md

 Demo

-Azure published - https://dappdemo.azurewebsites.net/ - Register with your information and check the app flow OR you can just login with an existing user lola/password
+Azure published - https://dappdemo.azurewebsites.net/ - Register/Login with your information and check the app flow OR you can just login with an existing user lola/password

 ![DatingApp Demo](DatingApp-SPA/src/assets/DatingApp_Demo.gif)